 Advancing rare disease research with powerful protein profiling

-The SomaScan® assay offers new insights into rare disease biology and biomarker discovery by measuring 7,000 proteins in every sample
+The SomaScan® Assay offers new insights into rare disease biology and biomarker discovery by profiling 11,000 protein measurements in every sample

 Duchenne Muscular Dystrophy (DMD)